Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Note that modifying your Hotmail password will also affect your password for other Windows Live services (like Messenger) that are associated with your Windows Live (Hotmail) account profile.

 To protect your account, you may be asked to retype your Hotmail password before allowing you to modify some information on your Windows Live profile.
-This is designed to protect you from someone changing your profile information (password or otherwise) if you leave an unattended computer where you are logged into one of the Windows Live services (like Hotmail).
+This protects you from someone changing your profile information (password or otherwise) if you leave an unattended computer where you are logged in to Windows Live / Hotmail.

 You will then reach the Change your password screen.